jvitorfeliciano/API-movie-wishlist/README.md

 # API-movies-catalog-management
- API-movies-catalog-management is a basic back-end project for a typescript POC
+ API-movies-catalog-management is a basic back-end project for a typescript and prisma POC

 ## About

- This application assists in movie catalog management, allowing you to monitor the movies registrations
+ This application assists in movie catalog management, allowing the monitoring of movies registration and allowing  users the option of adding  movies to their lists.

 ## How to run for development